Rep. Schiff: Impeachment ‘could be the only remedy’ if reports prove true

-Democrats’ calls to impeach President Trump are growing following reports that the commander-in-chief tried to pressure Ukraine to investigate former Vice President Joe Biden’s son.
+Democrats’ calls to impeach President Trump are growing after reports that the commander-in-chief tried to pressure Ukraine to investigate former Vice President Joe Biden’s son.

 Impeachment “could be the only remedy” if the reports prove true, House Intelligence Committee Chairman Adam Schiff, D-Calif., said Sunday.